You are here:

 The agreement area extends from north of the Great Dividing Range near Daylesford and includes part or all of the catchments of the Richardson, Avon, Avoca, Loddon and Campaspe Rivers.
 It includes, inter alia, Crown land in the City of Greater Bendigo, Lake Boort and part of Lake Buloke.

-The agreement relates to Crown lands and waters only within the external boundaries of the agreement area.
+The agreement relates only to Crown lands and waters within the external boundaries of the agreement area.

 No. Existing leases, licences and other rights and interests will be protected for their full term.

 Recreational activities like hunting and fishing will not be affected.

 The Dja Dja Wurrung people will be able to hunt, fish and gather in accordance with the terms and conditions specified in an ‘Authorisation Order’ (to be formally issued by the relevant Minister following settlement) or, where applicable, the rules and regulations governing recreational access by the public (e.g. the recreational fishing rules).

 The Dja Dja Wurrung people will not have to pay for or hold a licence, but are required to be able to demonstrate that they are a member of the Dja Dja Wurrung traditional owner group.

 The recognised rights of traditional owners do not affect the access of existing users, such as recreational fishers and hunters.

 There will be annual reporting and monitoring of the Dja Dja Wurrung people’s take of natural resources to ensure sustainability.

 The agreement does not provide the Dja Dja Wurrung people with any commercial hunting, fishing or forestry rights under existing allocations.
 However, it does allow some limited take for commercial purposes, for example, for bushcraft manufacturing.